 View of Grand Lake from our dinner on the porch at Grand Lake Lodge.

 Looking around for other great bruschetta ideas?
 How about Julia Child’s classic tomato bruschetta.
 This recipe is a must for your recipe collection.
+And if you’re in the mood for bread appetizer recipes, take a look at this one Mushroom Bread.
+Lordie it’s good.

 Now for the Goat Cheese, Mushroom, Caper and Anchovy recipe.